andrew/ultimate-awesome/README.md

 - [awesome-material](https://github.com/sachin1092/awesome-material) - A curated list of Google's material design libraries for different frameworks.
 - [awesome-image-denoising-state-of-the-art](https://github.com/z-bingo/awesome-image-denoising-state-of-the-art) - Awesome image and video denoising, state of the art networks.
 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.
-- [awesome-dlms](https://github.com/vila-lab/awesome-dlms) - The official GitHub repo for the survey paper "A Survey on Diffusion Language Models".
+- [WinUI-3-Apps-List](https://github.com/DesignLipsx/WinUI-3-Apps-List) - A curated collection of over 420+ apps that embrace the WinUI 3 Design.
 - [awesome-holistic-3d](https://github.com/holistic-3d/awesome-holistic-3d) - A list of papers and resources (data,code,etc) for holistic 3D reconstruction in computer vision.
 - [awesome-dev-fun](https://github.com/mislavcimpersak/awesome-dev-fun) - A curated list of awesome fun libs/packages/languages that have no real purpose but to make a developer chuckle.
 - [Awesome-KV-Cache-Compression](https://github.com/October2001/Awesome-KV-Cache-Compression) - 📰 Must-read papers on KV Cache Compression (constantly updating 🤗).